JeffCohen/ez/README.md

 # EZ

-**Version 1.1.3**
+**Version 1.3.0**

 *For educational purposes only.*

-Makes domain modeling in Rails more beginner-friendly by avoiding migrations.
+Easy domain modeling in Rails without migrations.
+Applies instant schema changes based on a file named `db/models.yml`.
+Diffs are determined automatically and applied to the database.
+Embraces Rails column naming conventions by providing happy-path default types for most columns.

-Also enhances the rails console.
+Also, enhances the rails console and provides extra ActiveRecord helper methods.

 ## Usage